2021 DSA Ecuador Program

 Support Team

 At a minimum, one experienced Program Leader will travel on every trip.
-In addition to this full time leadership presence, Walking Tree has additional support staff in all destinations and 24/7 support from our headquarters in Denver, Colorado.
-Below you’ll find a list of the team members involved in the planning, organizing, and leadership of your program.
+In addition to this full time leadership presence, Walking Tree has additional staff in all destinations and 24/7 support from our headquarters in Denver, Colorado.
+Below you’ll find the the team members involved in the preparation, planning and execution of your program.

 Raquel Monteros Araujo